Data-Science-Society-Berkeley/Medic-SyntheticDataGen/README.md

   type: date
 ```

 # Current Issues/Further Improvements
 * Dates are randomly generated without distribution.
 * Does not take into constraints regarding relationship between birthdate and deathdate
 * Do not currently have a multiselect datatype

+# Project Background
+For a number of reasons, Medic would like to have a means of creating realistic synthetic datasets.
+First, the data collected by the CHT are sensitive and contain Personal Identifiable Information (PII) and Protected Health Information (PHI), and cannot be shared with partner organizations without signing DUAs/NDAs.
+Having artificial versions that resemble real datasets would allow Medic to share data with data science partners and/or publish them in open repositories.
+Second, it would be nice to use realistic datasets when testing new models, analyses or features.
+Synthetic datasets could also facilitate QA work and dashboard building.
+Ideally, the tool is able to generate data fitting a schema generated from the source code of a CHT application.

 # Contributors
 **Data Science Society @ Berkeley - Social Good Committee Spring 2021**